By Craig Neil. This post includes affiliate links.

 Scottish tea typically consists of black teas from Assam, India, and Africa, and was created to suit the soft water found in the country.
 The blend is known for its strong taste and dark colour, although there are subtler variations like Queen’s Breakfast tea which is lighter and easier to drink.

-To make Scottish tea, the tea leaves are first harvested and then undergo a process called oxidation where the leaves are exposed to the air till they darken and develop their distinct flavour.
+To make Scottish tea, the tea leaves are first harvested and then undergo a process called oxidation, where the leaves are exposed to the air till they darken and develop their distinct flavour.
 After oxidation, the leaves are dried, sorted, and blended.

-As far as buying it goes, you’ll find Scottish tea in most supermarkets and online retailers like Amazon, but for quality tea in nice packaging you’re best off heading to speciality tea shops like Rosevar Tea in Edinburgh or Whittard which has stores in Edinburgh and Glasgow.
+As far as buying it goes, you’ll find Scottish tea in most supermarkets and online retailers like Amazon, but for quality tea in nice packaging, you’re best off heading to speciality tea shops like Rosevar Tea in Edinburgh or Whittard which has stores in Edinburgh and Glasgow.

 Other popular brands of Scottish tea include Brodies, Edinburgh Tea & Coffee Company, and Taylors of Harrogate, each of which is usually stocked in souvenir shops in decorative metal tins that are ideal for transporting in luggage bags.

-Gifts for friends
+Gifts for Friends

-Something tartan
+Something Tartan

-Despite the fact that nowadays tartans are connected with specific clans, they actually originated from the simple fact that weavers in different regions each had their own unique approach to making cloth.
+Tartan is a type of chequered cloth that features a design with crisscrossed lines of multiple colours.
+Even though nowadays tartans are connected with specific clans, they originated from the simple fact that weavers in different regions each had their own unique approach to making cloth.

-The first tartans were made with a basic check pattern and employed natural light and dark wool, but the tartans we’re familiar with today developed in the 17th century when clans associated themselves with the style of cloth made in their own region of Scotland.
+The first tartans were made with a basic check pattern and employed natural light and dark wool, but the tartans we’re familiar with today developed in the 17th century when clans associated themselves with the style of cloth made in their region of Scotland.

 While the design can be used in many ways it’s most often associated with the kilt which is a traditional knee-length item of clothing for men that originated in the Highlands but is now worn throughout Scotland at formal occasions like weddings.

 The days of tartan only being used in kilts is long-gone though, and today you’ll find it on a wide range of items from umbrellas to scarves and blankets to biscuit tins.
+Because it’s such a timeless design it never goes out of fashion, and because tartan is well-loved by all ages from teenagers to pensioners it’s perfect for gifts and souvenirs.

-Options for tartan clothing are endless, but if pushed for a favourite I’d have to recommend a tartan scarf as they’re unisex, lightweight, look good, and are made from a range of materials that will suit all budgets.
+Options for tartan clothing are endless, but if pushed for a favourite, I’d have to recommend a tartan scarf, as they’re unisex, lightweight, look good, and are made from a range of materials that will suit all budgets.
+Cheap tartan scarves tend to be made from polyester, which is hard-wearing and easy to clean, while premium designs use wool or, preferably, cashmere, which feels incredibly soft but is usually dry-clean only.

-There are a handful of tartan manufacturers in pretty much every souvenir shop in Scotland – Royal Mile Collection, Glen Isla, Locharron of Scotland, Heritage of Scotland, and Dunedin – which are a;; virtually identical in quality, so my advice would be to just make sure the item of tartan cloth has a ‘made in Scotland’ label and buy whichever one you like the most.
+There are a handful of tartan manufacturers in pretty much every souvenir shop in Scotland – Royal Mile Collection, Glen Isla, Locharron of Scotland, Heritage of Scotland, and Dunedin – which are virtually identical in quality, so my advice would be to just make sure the item of tartan cloth has a ‘made in Scotland’ label and buy whichever one you like the most.

-Clan memorabilia
+Clan Memorabilia

-However, they weren’t officially sanctioned until the 14th century when Robert the Bruce granted them land in exchange for going to war against the English.
+The Scottish warlords who established the clans in the 12th and 13th centuries did so by enforcing their rule over the local peasants by promising them protection in exchange for money (protection rackets have been around for a very long time).
+However, they weren’t officially sanctioned until the 14th century, when Robert the Bruce granted them land in exchange for going to war against the English.

 The clan structure died away after the failed Jacobite rebellion of 1745 but the names live on and today the ancestors of the original clans enjoy a shared sense of history and belonging thanks to the distinct tartan colours and crests that each clan lays claim to.